Nurses usually don’t wake up in the morning and think, “Gosh, I need some disability insurance!”

 This plan is essentially an association disability insurance plan.
 Nearly all disability insurance policies offered through associations are on a group basis.
 This isn’t a bad thing.
-It keeps your cost low.
+It keeps your premiums low.

-However, association disability insurance programs tend to be “plain vanilla”, which means they are simple and basic in nature and may not meet your specific needs.
-Additionally, because of the simplicity, they tend to be lower in cost as well.
+However, association disability insurance programs tend to be “plain vanilla”, which means they are simple and basic and may not meet your specific needs.
+Additionally, because of their simplicity, they tend to be lower in cost as well.

 Benefits of the NSO disability insurance include: